org-roam/org-roam-bibtex/README.md

     (use-package org-roam-bibtex
       :after org-roam
       :config
-      (require 'org-ref)) ; optional: if Org Ref is not loaded anywhere else, load it here
+      (require 'org-ref)) ; optional: if using Org-ref v2 or v3 citation links
     ```

     b) Alternatively, require the package if you don't use `use-package`:

     ``` emacs-lisp
-    (require 'org-ref) ; optional: if Org Ref is not loaded anywhere else, load it here (require 'org-roam-bibtex)
+    (require 'org-ref) ; optional: if using Org-ref v2 or v3 citation links (require 'org-roam-bibtex)
     ```